Pressure Injuries

 • Nutritional assessment

-Diagnosis of pressure injury is based on clinical evaluation.
+The diagnosis of pressure injury is based on clinical evaluation.
 A pressure injury is typically identified by its characteristic appearance and by its location over a bony prominence.
 The sacrum is the most common location, followed by the heels.
-Injuries caused by arterial and venous insufficiency or diabetic neuropathy may mimic pressure injuries, particularly on the lower extremities, and can also be worsened by the same forces that cause or worsen pressure injuries.
+Injuries caused by arterial and venous insufficiency or diabetic neuropathy may mimic pressure injuries, particularly on the lower extremities, and can also be worsened by the same factors (ie, shearing forces, friction, and moisture) that cause or worsen pressure injuries.

-Depth and extent of pressure injuries can be difficult to determine.
+The depth and extent of pressure injuries can be difficult to determine.
 Serial staging and photography of wounds is essential for monitoring injury progression or healing.
 Many healing scales are available.
-The Pressure Ulcer Scale for Healing (PUSH), designed as a companion to the NPIAP staging system, has been adopted by many institutions.
+The Pressure Ulcer Scale for Healing (PUSH), designed as a companion to the NPIAP staging system, has been adopted by many institutions (1).

 Routine wound culture is not recommended because all pressure injuries are heavily colonized by bacteria.